mhenso/RStudio-on-HPC/README.md

 # How to run Rtudio on a local PC
-To run the rstudio server on local PC is similar to an HPC cluster.
+To run the RStudio server on a local PC is similar to an HPC cluster.
 The only different is you dont need to run ssh.
+Open a new terminal, run the following scripts

 ```bash
 singularity run \